ArthurDetaille/ArthurDetaille/README.md

 # whoami
-I make games and financial tools for backtesting.
+Studend of mathematics at the University of Strasbourg, France.
+I mainly do video games and financial tools for backtesting.

 I hope pushing more and more projects, don't really have the habit of doing so.
 Currently developping a finance tool for non-synchroneous time series and a game about building space ships.
-Soon available on public
+Both soon available I hope !